Literature Ireland

 DM

-Dr Rita Sakr, Lecturer/Assistant Professor
+Dr Rita Sakr, Associate Professor

-Lebanese-born Dr Rita Sakr is Lecturer/Assistant Professor in Postcolonial and Global Literatures at Maynooth University, Ireland.
+Lebanese-born Dr Rita Sakr is Associate Professor in Postcolonial and Global Literatures at Maynooth University, Ireland.
 She is the author of two monographs and many journal articles/book chapters, co-editor of two collections of essays, and co-director of an ESRC-funded documentary.

 Rita is a member of the jury for the Rooney Prize for Irish Literature, commissioning editor for the Arab and Middle Eastern Literatures volumes of the Literary Encyclopedia, co-founder of the Irish Network for Middle Eastern and North African Studies and serves on committees, public engagement initiatives and international funded research projects focused on forced displacement, especially from the MENA region.